 Hydraulic brakes can perform all three types of potential braking needs:

-Holding - stopping a moving part mid-way through an action, such a winch on a crane or a cable wheel on a utility vehicle.
+- Holding – stopping a moving part mid-way through an action, such as a winch on a crane or a cable wheel on a utility vehicle.

 Hydraulic systems are powerful enough to handle industrial applications that require frequent start-and-stop cycles.
 Or applications where heavy flywheels or rotating shafts must be stopped within a specific time period, sometimes just a split-second.
 The hydraulic fluid absorbs much of the heat produced by these actions, causing it to degrade over time, but it is easy to replace.